fxpio/tug/README.md

   - clean and rebuild the cache
 - CLI commands to manage the remote service:
   - enable or disable manually each Github repositories
+  - enable or disable manually each Gitlab repositories
   - generate or delete the token used by the Github Webhooks
+  - generate or delete the token used by the Gitlab Webhooks
   - generate or delete an API key
   - generate all package definitions for a specific repository
   - refresh all packages or a specific package version
   - delete all packages or a specific package version
+  - show the Github tokens
+  - show the Gitlab tokens
 - CLI commands to create and deploy manually:
   - configure interactively the project
   - create or remove the S3 bucket to deploy the code